78 'warm spaces' in Lancashire open to the public and free to visit this autumn and winter

 Warm and Welcome – Lancashire libraries

-Here is a list of libraries in Lancashire that are designated warm and welcome spaces and their opening hours.
+Here is a list of libraries in Lancashire – including in Preston, Blackpool, Burnley and Lancaster – that are designated warm and welcome spaces and their opening hours.

 There is no charge and all have disabled access.